polemon/fss/README.md

 Please be aware, that you need extra packages like Cython, and various libraries (and their source packages) when installing the dependencies.
 I won't go into detail how to install these, here.

+## Planned features
+This is still too vague to put into a bullet list, so here's me being wordy:

+The whole thing kinda depends on the user's knowledge about keycodes, and especially the differenc in keycodes used within X, and by `kbd` on a linux console.

+A GUI might be nice, too.